safespring-community/.github/profile/README.md

 We have our documentation [here](https://docs.safespring.com) a status for our services [here](https://status.safespring.com)

-Pull requests to our community projects are welcome!
+Pull requests to our community projects are welcome 🙏